Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 Both command use for fitting approximation algorithm.
 **surfint** uses interpolation algorithm and can take array of point only from other input surface.
 Optional parameter **periodic_flag** allows to get correct periodical surfaces in U direction.
-U direction of result surface corresponds colums of initial array of points.
+U direction of result surface corresponds columns of initial array of points.
 If **periodic_flag** = 1, algorithm uses first row of array as last row and builds periodical surface.

 **Example:**